 - Request in writing the specific accommodations needed to enable your academic access.

-A member of the Student Success Team, in conjunction with other appropriate personnel, will assess your documentation and determine if any of the requested accommodations are reasonable.
-A Student Success Team member serves as a liaison between you, your parents, and faculty/staff who will work with you to develop and implement a plan for academic accessibility.
-As part of such a plan, you may be directed to the Counseling Center, Health Services, the Career Development Office, the Writing Center, and/or for departmental tutoring.
-Over time, a Student Success Team member will communicate regularly with all parties to ensure that the plan for academic access is followed.
+The Thrive Center, in conjunction with other appropriate personnel, will assess your documentation and determine if any of the requested accommodations are reasonable.
+The Disability Services Coordinator serves as a liaison between you, your parents, and faculty/staff who will work with you to develop and implement a plan for academic accessibility.
+As part of such a plan, you may be directed to the Counseling Center and/or Health Services, in addition to the services in the Thrive Center.
+Over time, the Thrive Center will communicate regularly with all parties to ensure that the plan for academic access is followed.